insideout10/wordlift-docs/docs/edit-entity.rst

 Alternatively, the ``[wl_faceted_search]`` shortcode can be used.

 * **Faceted Search**
-		|	Provides a faceted search user interface to help readers find relevant articles using the network of entities.
+		|	Provides a faceted search user interface to help readers discover relevant articles using the network of entities.

 .. image:: /images/wordlift-edit-entity-faceted-search-widget-frontend.gif

 The example above represents the widget displayed in the front-end.
-The reader can select multiple concepts and drill down the list of articles related to the entity.
+The reader can select multiple concepts and highlight the list of articles related to these concepts.

 Save data
 _____________